📋

 • Can any be removed?
 It is possible your department is no longer using a data set.
 If any dataset has been deprecated or is not longer owned/maintained by your department, please remove it from the list.

 • Is the information correct?
 Each dataset has metadata associated with it such as data classification, lawful bias, and purpose.
 Please have an owner review each dataset's metadata to ensure it is accurate.
-A description of each column is included on the dataset primer page on the open data portal, just scroll down to the "Columns in this Dataset" section.
+A description of each column is included on the on the open data portal, just scroll down to the "Columns in this Dataset" section.

 How to update information on datasets